brtwrst/aoc-tools/README.md

 pip install -e --user .
 ```

 ## Template file generation
+* Can be run anywhere once installed with: `python -m aoctools.create <year>`
 * This will create 25 template files (1 for each day) in a Subfolder for a given year.
-* Can be run anywhere once installed: `python -m aoctools.create <year>`
+* You will be asked if you want to add optional timing code

 ## Usage
 ```python
 from aoctools import *
 aocd = AOCD(2021, 1)